MechanicalRabbit/DataKnots.jl/doc/src/tutorial.md

     3 │ Daniel A  │
     =#

-Vector functions, such as `mean`, can also be used.
+Functions taking a vector argument, such as `mean`, can also be applied to queries.
+In this example, `mean` computes the average employee salary by department.

     using Statistics: mean